 For assistance with registration, please refer to the event registration guide.
 If you are new to 4-H, please select the "In Person Camp/Event" club for your county.
 If you have any questions regarding registration, please contact your local 4-H Extension educator.

-Cost for the two-year program is $250, which include two retreats and a canoe trip.
+The cost for the two-year program is $350, which includes three retreats and a canoe trip.